CarlieHamilton/Carlie-Portfolio/README.md

 Finishing up last bits of documentation and stop fiddling with my website to get it submitted.

 ## 🕸 Short Answer Q&A

- - Include short answers to the following questions,
- - Describe key events in the development of the internet from the 1980s to today (max.
+### Describe key events in the development of the internet from the 1980s to today (max.
 150 words)

+1983 - TCP/IP protocols were used in ARPANET - marking the start of the modern internet Late 1980s - ISP companies were formed
+1989 -  Tim Berners-Lee was credited for inventing the World Wide Web, the first web server in 1990, and a web browser.
+1993 -  Marc Andreessen's 'Mosaic' browser, later called Netscape, was credited for sparking the internet boom of the 1990s - used a combination of text and images.
+1995 - Estimated 16 million internet users
+1997 - HTML 4
+1998 - ICANN established
+2004 - Web2.0 propelled the internet into a social system - that emphasize user generated content 2010 - Internet used from space
+2014 - Mobile internet use exceeds desktop use in the United States

- - Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+### Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)

+Domains - a label that defines a network domain.
+It is an address that one uses to access a website

+Web Servers - A server that hosts web sites on the internet.
+It stores and delivers websites.

+DNS - Domain Name Server (or System) - translates more memorable (to humans) addresses into numerical IP addresses of web servers.

+Web Browsers - Applications that retrieve information from web servers and display this information (websites, etc) to the user.
+It renders HTML and CSS to the user.

- - Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
+### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)

+Javascript today is one of the core technologies of the internet.
+It is used in both front end and back end.

+It was first shipped in 1995 with the Netscape Browser.

+In the 1990s and early 2000s, websites often had to use Flash for interactive functionality - users were required to download a plugin to view this in their browser.
+Today these things can be accomplished using Javascript.

+In 2005 - AJAX was invented and used Javascript.
+This helped propel Javascript's popularity to where it is today, one of the most popular and wildly used scripting languages.